suyashmahar/ramulator-wolfram/README.md

-# Ramulator-WLAD
+# Ramulator-Wolfram
-Ramulator-WLAD is the implementation of WLAD by modifying the functionality of ramulator.
+Ramulator-Wolfram is the implementation of WLAD by modifying the functionality of ramulator.
 Files relevant to the modifications are:
 1. `src/PCM.h`
 2. `src/PCM.cpp`
 3. `src/Controller.h`